 After putting off the idea of creative writing for many years, Jenna Guillaume signed a two-book deal with Pan Macmillan for her YA fiction.
-Her first book is What I like About Me published in 2019.
+Her latest novel is You Were Made for Me and her debut was What I like About Me published in 2019.

 Sometimes it takes a ‘sign’ for things to fall into place.
 For Jenna Guillaume, she had previously signed up for a creative writing course as an elective while at university, but walked out after one class because she was too nervous to share her work with anyone else.